 The publication process is overseen by the Editorial Board (EB).
-The EB is in charge of ensuring the accuracy and quality of publications authored by the Collaboration.
+The EB is in charge of ensuring the accuracy and quality of publications authored by the Collaboration_and_preliminary_results presented at conferences.
 The EB consists of five members, one of whom serves as the chair of the committee.
 The term for serving on the EB is two years.
 The position is renewable without any restriction on the number of consecutive terms served.